codemonkey800/dotfiles/README.md

 Subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/about), or run a Linux distro in a VM.

 Personally, I use Windows on my desktop and run Arch in VMWare Workstation.
+For my laptop, I dual boot with MacOS and Arch.

 ## License :page_with_curl:
 The MIT License (MIT)